4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/MapReduce.md

    circumvent document level validation.
 This only applies when results are output to a collection.

+   For servers < 3.2, this option is ignored as document level validation is not available.

  * collation (document): Collation specification.

+   This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

  * finalize (MongoDB\BSON\JavascriptInterface): Follows the reduce method and modifies the output.